 From October 2010 to May 2014 she has been working as Research assistant professor at Aalborg University working with Prof. Lars Arendt-Nielsen on the development and clinical testing of technological biomarkers for assessing musculoskeletal pain in collaboration with hospitals, medtech companies and local CROs.
 She was also the research responsible of a large proof of concept study on knee osteoarthritis patients.

 Since June 2014 she has been working as a Senior Postdoc at the Italian Institute of Technology mainly in the FP7 ABBI Project (ABBI) in collaboration with Dr. Monica Gori and a multidisciplinary group (psychologists, neuroscientists, engineers).
 In ABBI she led the clinical development and evaluation of the main medical device in visually impaired children from the first year of age.
-She is now in charge of the CE mark and optimization for market realese.
-In parallel she started to develop sport technology for visually impaired people.
+She is now in charge of the technical documentation for obtianing the CE mark and optimization for market release.
+In parallel she started to develop sport technology for visually impaired people in collaboration with the Electronic Design Laboratory in IIT.

-Sara Finocchietti is author of more than 20 peer-review articles that cover a wide range of topics as technology development, sensory assessment, rehabilitation, and cognitive neuroscience.
+Sara Finocchietti is author of more than 30 peer-review journal and conference articles that cover a wide range of topics as technology development, sensory assessment, rehabilitation, and cognitive neuroscience.

 Sara has also an extensive international experience, having lived in Italy, Denmark, Japan, Germany, and France.